suda/dashing-mining-dashboard/README.md

 [Optional] Edit Dashboard Units
 =====

 Your agent can now send modified temperature and hashing units.
-Be sure to update your dashboard if oyu change the defaults otherwise visually the dtaa will not make sense.
+Be sure to update your dashboard if you change the defaults otherwise visually the data will not make sense.

 1. Navigate to the `dashboards` directory
 2. Edit `layout.erb`